 - 2. Remove the drive CRU: - a.
-Release the latch on the drive CRU by pinching together the blue line on the tray latch and the finger hole on the tray handle, as shown by the arrow in Figure 39 on page 67. - b.
+Release the latch on the drive CRU by pinching together the blue line on the tray latch and the finger hole on the tray handle, as shown by the arrow in Figure 39. - b.
 Pull the tray handle out into the open position. - c.
-Lift the drive CRU partially out of the bay. - d.
-To avoid possible damage to the drive, wait at least 20 seconds before fully removing the drive CRU from the expansion unit to allow the drive to stop (spin down). - e.
+Lift the drive CRU partially out of the bay.

+Attention: After you remove a drive CRU, wait 70 seconds before replacing or reseating the drive CRU to allow the drive to properly spin down.
+Failure to do so may cause undesired events.

+- d.
 Verify that there is proper identification (such as a label) on the drive CRU, and then slide it completely out of the expansion unit. - 3.
-Install the new drive CRU: - a.
+Install the new drive CRU:

+Attention: After you remove a drive CRU, wait 70 seconds before replacing or reseating the drive CRU to allow the drive to properly spin down.
+Failure to do so may cause undesired events.

+- a.
 Gently push the drive CRU into the empty bay until the hinge of the tray handle latches beneath the expansion unit bezel. - b.
 Push the tray handle down into the closed (latched) position. - 4.
-Check the drive LEDs: - When a drive is ready for use, the green Activity LED lights and the amber Fault LED is off. - If the amber Fault LED lights and is not flashing, remove the drive from the unit and wait 10 seconds; then, install the drive again. - 5.
+Check the drive LEDs: - · When a drive is ready for use, the green Activity LED lights and the amber Fault LED is off.

+- If the amber Fault LED lights and is not flashing, remove the drive from the unit and wait 10 seconds; then, install the drive again. - 5.
 Use the Storage Manager software GUI to verify that the drive is shown in the Storage Subsystem Management window.